A. The management and administration of all Grand Jury activities shall be performed by the Grand Jury Judge. The Grand Jury Judge shall:

 1. Each judge shall normally hold regularly scheduled arraignments at least twice monthly.

-2. Upon a case being assigned, arraignment will be set for the next regular arraignment day and continued only upon motion of Defendant or of the State for good cause shown.
+is assigned, arraignment will be set for the next regular arraignment day and continued only upon motion of Defendant or of the State for good cause shown.